Planck 2013 results. XVII. Gravitational lensing by large-scale structure: Simulations

-The parameters above were obtained by fitting the auto- and cross-spectra of our inverse-variance-filtered temperature maps to the templates above.
-Our point source masks differ from those used in \cite{planck2013-p11}, and so these numbers cannot be directly compared to the values there.
-The purpose of including a Gaussian foreground component in our simulations is primarily so that our measurement error bars will include the additional scatter due to the foreground power (we will see in Sect.~\ref{sec:error_budget} that foreground power constitutes a few percent of our total error budget).
-Our lensing power spectrum results are otherwise unaffected by this component of our simulations. \item Convolve $T^{\phi} + T^{\rm fg} + T^{\rm mod}$ with the (asymmetric) instrumental beam using Eq.~\eqref{eqn:map_beam_centered}.
+\item Convolve $T^{\phi} + T^{\rm fg} + T^{\rm mod}$ with the (asymmetric) instrumental beam using Eq.~\eqref{eqn:map_beam_centered}.
 This results in a \HealpixPixelization\ map of the beam-convolved CMB $T^b(\hatn)$, from which we extract beam-convolved multipoles $T^{b}_{{\elt}m}$. \item Make a final map of the observed sky $T(\hatn)$ with the \HealpixPixelization\ $N_{\rm side}=2048$ pixelization, with \be T(\hatn) = \sum_{{\elt}m} Y_{{\elt}m}(\hatn) B_{\elt}^{\rm pix} T_{{\elt}m} + n(\hatn), \ee where $B_{\elt}^{\rm pix}$ is the \HealpixPixelization\ $N_{\rm side}=2048$ pixel window function, which accounts for the effective smearing of the beam due to the binning of hits into pixels.
 Although this smearing is an inadequate description of the pixelization-smearing effect for any individual pixel, it is a good approximation when averaged over all pixels on the sky.
 We will discuss pixelization effects further in Sect.~\ref{sec:pixelization}.
 The quantity $n(\hatn)$ is a simulated realization of the instrumental noise.
 We use noise realizations from the FFP6 simulation set \citep{planck2013-p01}.
-In order to make the power spectrum of our simulations more closely match the power spectrum of the data, we find that it is necessary to include an additional white noise component with an amplitude of $20$, $10$ and $10\,\muKarcmin$ at $100$, 143 and $217$\,GHz respectively.
-Indeed the FFP6 simulation are produced on the basis of the half-ring estimates of the noise that are known to underestimate it by about $2\%$ \citep{planck2013-p03} .
+In order to make the power spectrum of our simulations more closely match the power spectrum of the data, we find that it is necessary to include an additional white noise component with an amplitude of $20$, $10$, and $10\,\muKarcmin$ at $100$, 143 and $217$\,GHz respectively.
+Indeed, the FFP6 simulations are produced on the basis of the half-ring estimates of the noise which are known to underestimate the map noise \citep{planck2013-p03}.